International Opportunities Fair

 - fellowship and scholarship programs for study and work abroad

 - universities offering international degree programs

-Based on the success of previous fairs, we expect over 500 students to participate in this event.
+Based on the success of previous fairs, we expect around 400 students to participate in this event.

 Information for Organizations